sa国际传媒

 “This is the first time we’ve had the hereditary chiefs together in a long time,” said Pelkey.
 “And now we’re starting to organize and start getting the other hereditary chiefs recognized in our communities because people have been so trained to recognize the Indian Act chiefs they forget about the hereditary chiefs that have knowledge in their families.”

-Pelkey said a commercial herring fishery ban has gained support in the Gulf Islands, as far north as Denman and Hornby islands, and even across the border in Washington state from the Lummi peoples.
+Pelkey said a commercial herring fishery ban has gained support in the Gulf Islands, as far north as Denman and Hornby islands, and across the border in Washington state from the Lummi peoples.

 Though climate change is contributing to their decline, the hereditary chiefs point to “unsustainable fishery practices” as the primary, controllable factor.